GregHilston/data-science-portfolio/README.md

 - [Big Data Processing: Using Hadoop, Hive and Pig](https://drive.google.com/open?id=13CXGWy9SMo22tm938tRZvdPaIWbfcdSR)
   - A high level summary of what I learned during [Johns Hopkins' course 605.788 Big Data Processing Uisng Hadoop](https://ep.jhu.edu/programs-and-courses/605.788-big-data-processing-using-hadoop).
 Walks through the same example using Hadoop, Hive, Pig and Spark to allow the viewers to form their own opinions on the strengths and weaknesses of each project.
 - [General Adversarial Networks](https://drive.google.com/open?id=1IPM8F2ArYy6ZDnD970HGRfsrirDozufn)
   - A high level summary of what General Adversarial Networks are and how they can be used.
 Best given to an audience with little to no data science background.
-Very interesting and easy to follow by someone with little to no techninal or relevant technical background.
+Very interesting and easy to follow by someone with little to no technical or relevant technical background.

 ## Natural Language Processing (NLP)